davidgasquez/handbook/content/random.md

 - Companies like 23andMe look only at a few specific genomic coordinates that are known to be contain pathogenic variants, but chances are if you have the associated disease you don't have a variant at one of those few select locations.
 Because of this, [a negative test result does not mean someone isn't at risk for the condition](https://www.nytimes.com/interactive/2019/02/01/opinion/23andme-cancer-dna-test-brca.html).
 - If it says I don’t have something, then that means nothing.
 If it says I do have something, then that means I should be on the lookout for other corroborating data or symptoms.
-- You can retrieve information about your DNA variations at [Promethease](https://promethease.com/)
+- You can retrieve information about your DNA variations at [Promethease](https://promethease.com/).
+Other kind of data can be extracted with [dna.land](https://dna.land/) and [FoundMyMitness Genetics](https://www.foundmyfitness.com/genetics).
 - Genetic data may help people today, but it can also be sold to insurance companies.
 - How valuable it would be giving your DNA to a competent advertising company?
 They could be able to profile and predict users with significantly higher personal accuracy.
   - This is analogous to the 1800s when people disagreed over whether one should let a camera take your photo.
 Ff sequencing prices and mobility continue to advance at current rates, in 30 years your DNA could be sequenced thousands of times a day, everywhere you go in public (the same way you're recorded with security cameras).